|

 The full version tries to remain as compatible to the C version of

 ePerl as possible.
-The minimal version is much smaller and far more
+The minimal version is much smaller and more

 Documentation?